Using explainable AI to investigate electrocardiogram changes during healthy aging -- from expert features to raw signals: Materials and methods

 \subsubsection{XGBoost}

 For the XGBoost model, we include long-range heart-rate variability (HRV) and short-range (SR) features.
-The HRV features describe how the heart signal varies over time, and it contains features such as Standard Deviation of NN Intervals (SDNN), Root Mean Square of Successive Differences (RMSSD), and low and high-frequency powers to name a few.
+The HRV features describe how the ECG signal varies over time, and it contains features such as Standard Deviation of NN Intervals (SDNN), Root Mean Square of Successive Differences (RMSSD) and low and high-frequency powers to name a few.
 The HRV features were extracted from the ECGs with NeuroKit2 \cite{NeuroKit2_paper}.
-The SR features were calculated from fiducial points and comprise features such as R-R intervals, heart rate, amplitudes from peaks, and waves such as Q, R and S, and P and T respectively.
+The SR features were calculated from fiducial points and comprise features such as R-R intervals, heart rate, peak amplitudes, and waves such as Q, R and S, and P and T respectively.
 The SR features were extracted per heartbeat with the python HeartPy toolkit \cite{heartpy_paper} in combination with NeuroKit2.
 To produce an age prediction for a whole ECG, the heartbeat-interval SR features were averaged over each ECG recording.
 This enabled us to combine the SR and HRV feature sets.
 As there are two different feature sets, all three combinations were tested: each alone and both sets combined.

-\heading{Training} Similarly, as a countermeasure against the imbalance of the age groups in the dataset, each combination was also trained on a balanced training set version by oversampling the minority classes with random oversampling.
-Lastly, in regard to the model training, we performed a grid search to determine optimal hyperparameters based on validation set performance.
+\heading{Training} As a countermeasure against the label imbalance in the training dataset, we created artificially balanced datasets by oversampling the minority classes with a random oversampling technique.
+Lastly, regarding the model training, we performed a grid search to determine optimal hyperparameters based on validation set performance.
 After this process, the only hyperparameters where we found deviations from default values to be beneficial were max\_depth=10, max\_leaves=10, learning\_rate=0.008.
 For the explainability analysis, we leverage SHAP values \cite{lundberg2020local}.
-This is in line with a recent comparative study \cite{mehari2023ecg} where SHAP values showed a good overlap with cardiologists' expert features.
+This is in line with a recent comparative study \cite{mehari2023ecg} where SHAP values showed good overlap with cardiologists' expert features.

 \heading{Relevant features} At this point, it is worthwhile explicitly highlighting a number of ECG features that will play an important role for the later analysis: \begin{itemize} \item \textit{SDNN and SDNN5:} SDNN represents the standard deviation of normal-to-normal RR-intervals, while SDANN5 denotes the average SDNN calculated within a 5-minute interval.
 Similarly, SDANN1 refers to the average SDNN computed within a 1-minute interval.